-If you are a PC enthusiast, gamer, or streamer, then you may have been upset about the news around PC Components.
-Mass shortages that are expected to continue into 2022 are sapping the ability of manufacturers from being able to keep their products in stock.
-This fact has made it nearly impossible to source components to build out a dedicated streaming PC.
+If you are a PC enthusiast, gamer, or streamer, you may have been upset about the news around PC components.
+Mass shortages that are expected to continue into 2022 are sapping the manufacturers’ ability from being able to keep their products in stock.
+Unfortunately, this has made it nearly impossible to source components to build a dedicated streaming PC.

-This then begs the question, do you really need a dedicated streaming PC?
+This begs the question: Do you really need a dedicated streaming PC?
 If so, are there any ways to get the components you need in a reasonable amount of time without succumbing to a scalper’s eBay fee?

 So many questions, let’s get to answering them.

 What Do You Need for a Dedicated Streaming PC?

 The first thing to address is the simple question of what makes a dedicated streaming PC different from a traditional gaming PC.
 That answer is simple: it includes one specialized component that can take the input from a video source and capture it to storage.
 Or, in this case, capture it to a live video feed.
 This component is called: